 How to Calculate the Critical Path

-Step 1 — Add your tasks.
+Step 1: Add your tasks.
 Click "+ Add Task" for each activity in your project.
-Give each task a name and its duration in days (or any consistent unit — hours, weeks — as long as you're consistent).
+Give each task a name and its duration in days, or any consistent unit such as hours or weeks, as long as you stay consistent.

-Step 2 — Set dependencies.
-In the Predecessors column, enter the ID numbers (shown in the blue badge) of any tasks that must finish before this task can start.
+Step 2: Set dependencies.
+In the Predecessors column, enter the ID numbers shown in the blue badge for any tasks that must finish before this task can start.
 Use commas to separate multiple predecessors.
-For example: "1,3" means both Task 1 and Task 3 must finish before this task starts.
-Leave the field blank for tasks with no predecessors (your start tasks).
+For example, "1,3" means both Task 1 and Task 3 must finish before this task starts.
+Leave the field blank for tasks with no predecessors, which are your start tasks.

-Step 3 — Click Calculate.
-The calculator performs the forward pass (calculating ES and EF for every task) and backward pass (calculating LS and LF), then identifies all tasks with Total Float = 0 as your critical path.
+Step 3: Click Calculate.
+The calculator performs the forward pass, calculating ES and EF for every task, and the backward pass, calculating LS and LF.
+Then it identifies all tasks with Total Float of zero as your critical path.

 💡